-Fat Guy Dancing was part of the exhibition Eye See You at Not In New York in Rotterdam and was shown during Art Rotterdam 2019.
+Fat Guy Dancing was part of the exhibition Eye See You at Not In New York in Rotterdam and was shown by NEST during Art Rotterdam 2019.

 Curated by Charlie Koolhaas (Not In New York) and Valentina Gal and Heske ten Cate (Art Rotterdam).